Antonio-Iijima/alvin/README.md

 3. Make changes and push
 4. Open a pull request

-If you find a bug and just want to report it, please submit an issue.
+If you find a bug and just want to report it, please open an issue.

 ## Resources

-Further information on how the language works and how to use it can be found on the [Wiki](https://github.com/Antonio-Iijima/alvin/wiki) page.
+Further information on how the language works and how to use it can be found on the [Wiki](https://github.com/Antonio-Iijima/alvin/wiki).
 For a basic overview, Alvin is a primarily functional language with the following features:

 - Cambridge Polish syntax
 - Applicative-order evaluation